 CUMQUAT CALAMONDIN (x Citrofortunella microcarpa)

-In the early nineties, Engall’s and another leading citrus nursery, renamed the Calamondin, the Australian Cumquat, as most Australians, when referring to a cumquat meant this variety.
+In the early 1990's, Engall’s and another leading citrus nursery, renamed the Calamondin, the Australian Cumquat, as most Australians, when referring to a cumquat meant this variety.
 The Calamondin is also known as the Calamansi throughout parts of Asia, particularly in the Philippines.
 It is by far the most popular cumquat grown in Australia.
-Calamondins are a bushy tree with dense foliage, making it ideal as a pot specimen, or standardised into a topiary ball or even used as a hedge.
+Calamondins are a bushy tree with dense foliage, making them ideal as a pot specimen, or standardised into a topiary ball or even used as a hedge.
 For a cumquat, the fruit can be quite large, up to golf ball in size.
 The fruit ripens in mid-winter, and is a bright orange colour, making a fabulous display against the green foliage.
 Branches with fruit are also used in floristry as they are highly ornamental.
 Although the fruit can be eaten straight from the tree, it is very acidic and sour, therefore the fruit is mainly used in jams and marmalades or preserved in alcohol to make tasty brandies and liqueurs.
 Also see our Dwarf Calamondin variety.

 CUMQUAT VARIEGATED (Calamondin ‘variegata’)

 CUMQUAT NAGAMI (Fortunella margarita ‘Nagami’)

 The Nagami is a smaller growing tree, dwarf in nature, making it ideal for pots, and even used in Bonsai.
 The unusual feature of the Nagami cumquat is that you eat the fruit whole, including the skin.
 The inside is still quite sour, but the skin is sweet and when eaten together it produces an unusual refreshing flavour.
 The fruit can be a highly sought after delicacy, often fetching up to $30 per kilo in fruit shops.
 Fruit ripens mid to late winter and always crops very heavily, making a spectacular display against the dark green foliage.

 CUMQUAT MEIWA (Fortunella crassifolia)